 Verification of conformity of production for Type 1 test—statistical method

-1. This Appendix describes the procedure to be used to verify the production conformity requirements for the Type 1 test for criteria emissions, CO2 emissions, fuel efficiency and electric energy consumption, as applicable and in accordance with table A8/1, for pure ICE, NOVC-HEV, PEV and OVC-HEV and, where applicable, to monitor the OBFCM device accuracy.
+1. This Appendix describes the procedure to be used to verify the production conformity requirements for the Type 1 test for criteria emissions, CO2 emissions, fuel efficiency and electric energy consumption, as applicable and in accordance with table A8/1, for pure ICE, NOVC-HEV, PEV and OVC-HEV and, where applicable, to determine the OBFCM device accuracy.

 Measurements of the criteria emissions, CO2 emissions, fuel efficiency and electric energy consumption, as applicable and in accordance with table A8/1, shall be carried out on a minimum number of 3 vehicles, and consecutively increase until a pass or fail decision is reached.
 Where applicable, the OBFCM device accuracy shall be determined for each of the N tests.